-Sumas Mountain sits just miles south of the Canada-US border by the City of Sumas.
-It’s a quick jaunt to Puget Sound.
-Plus, under an hour’s drive east also gives access to many of the North Cascades’ peaks.
+Sumas Mountain near Bellingham sits just miles south of the border by the City of Sumas.
+Under an hour’s drive east also gives access to many peaks in the North Cascades.
+Paradise Valley offers one of the several route options to the top.

 See more trip photos here.